LIVING HERE

 Cost of Living

 Connecticut residents may have one of the highest personal incomes in the country, but the state is still more affordable – even more so in the Greater Bridgeport Area – than the Boston and New York markets.
-Living in Connecticut can cost 14% to 48% less than Boston and Connecticut housing prices can be 50% lower than in New York City.
+Living in Connecticut can cost 25% less than Boston and Connecticut housing prices can be 45% lower than in New York City.

-Data show that the overall cost of living in the Greater Bridgeport Area is 10% less than Boston and nearly 18% less than New York City.
-The cost of housing may be the starkest contrast, with the Greater Bridgeport Area coming in between 25% to 30% less than Boston and New York City.
+Data show that the overall cost of living in the Greater Bridgeport Area is 8% less than Boston and about 20% less than New York City.
+The cost of housing may be the starkest contrast, with the Greater Bridgeport Area coming in about 22% less than Boston and New York City.

 COMPARISON Cost of Living